Conference Tables and Size Chart

 Conference Table Size and Capacity

 Conference table sizes vary from a standard 6FT table to tables up to 24FT long and in general they are 33” - 48” wide.
-When using training table to create a meeting space these measurements can vary greatly but a common commonly these measure 5-6 FT long and 24” - 30” deep each.
-Round conference tables usually come in 30”, 36”, 42” and 48” in sizes.
+When using a training table to create a meeting space these measurements can vary greatly but commonly these measure 5-6 FT long and 24” - 30” deep each.
+Round conference tables usually come in 30”, 36”, 42” and 48” sizes.

 To make the most of your space we recommend determining the exact dimensions of your room and allow a minimum of 36” to 48” of space between the wall and any edge of the tables.
 In most cases this allows enough space for someone to be sitting at a chair and to allow someone to pass by them as they walk around the table.